-How much does it cost to publish on Amazon?
+How much does it cost to self-publish on Amazon?

 But, actually publishing your book on Amazon is the final step in the publishing process, which means there are some costs associated with getting your book ready to be published to ensure quality for your readers.

 Investing the money to have your book ready to be published on Amazon is a crucial step in actually setting your book up for success on the platform.
 This is where the bulk of the costs to self-publish come into play.